-We try our best to tidy up our lives; we compartmentalize and shove our messes in closets and under the bed, except that we are whole human beings – we are everything at the same time, connected to everything else and separation is merely an illusion.
-So your harsh body image – it’s impacting your job, your unfulfilling job – it’s impacting your relationships, and so on and so on.
+Often we try our best to tidy up our lives by compartmentalization and shoving our messes in closets and under the bed.
+This has consequences however, because separation is merely an illusion.
+We are are whole human beings, connected to body, mind, emotion, spirit – everything at the same time.
+So your harsh body image….it’s impacting your job, your unfulfilling job…it’s impacting your relationships, and so on and so on.

-Here’s the great news, each action you take to de-cluttering your mind and life, makes a difference!
-So whether you could be featured on an episode of “Emotional Hoarders,” have only one junk drawer, or just the perpetual dust and cobwebs that accumulate – engaging in the process is completely within your control, it does not require perfection, and it will absolutely transform your life!
+Here’s the great news, each action that you take to de-cluttering your mind and consciously connect with your true experience, makes a difference!
+So whether you could be featured on an episode of “Emotional Hoarders,” or you have only one junk drawer, engaging in the process is completely within your control.
+It does not require perfection, and it will absolutely transform your life!